axone-protocol/docs/docs/nodes/validator.md

 ## Prerequisites

 The following instructions assume you have already set up a full node and are synchronized to the latest block height.
-If you haven’t done so, please follow the [Join Chiado](chiado-testnet/join-chiado) instructions.
+If you haven’t done so, please follow the [Node Installation Guide](chiado-testnet/join-chiado) instructions.

 ## 1. Create/restore a key pair